-Filthy rich money maker (profitable) and start-up dreamer (sustainable) are in the game: The developers constructed three tokens of a motorway, two tokens of a wind power plant and one token of an ecological housing area, which equals to six constructed project tokens in total.
-The developer team gets +6 points for the six constructed tokens, +3 for the three profitable motorway tokens, +2 for the two sustainable wind power plant tokens, and +1 for the sustainable ecological housing area token.
-In this situation, all projects are clustered together (6 tokens) so it brings +1 points.
-In total, the developer team has 13 points.
+Image 4.
+Example 2 Example 3: Two projects, three developers: One joint project and one separate project Filthy rich money maker (profitable), start-up dreamer (sustainable) and a sector developer (mobile opportunist in this example) are in the game.
+Developers constructed three tokens of a motorway and two tokens of a wind power plant, which equals to five constructed project tokens in total.
+The developer team gets +5 points for the five constructed tokens, 3+3=6 for the three constructed motorway tokens (the filthy rich money maker benefits from the project being profitable and the mobile opportunist benefits from the project belonging to the mobility sector), +2 for the two sustainable wind power plant tokens, and +1 for the three clustered motorway tokens.
+In total, the developer team has 14 points.